 The south borders are in full bloom, filled with pale and golden yellows, vivid purples, indigos, violets and burgundys.

 Duchess Evelyn (the last Lady of Hardwick) helped to create what you see today in the East Court.
 In the 1950s she introduced shrub roses into the borders, with their muted, pastel shades and delicious scent.

 Green and pleasant produce

-Enjoy these early summer delights at your leisure.
+Enjoy these summer delights at your leisure.
 There are plenty of paths to wander and spots to pause a while.